 It is now a natural step to develop licensed products for this captive audience.Moreover, the Indian market has tremendous business potential and have the ingredients to make Oggy licensed products a success!

 How different will those strategies be from the global ones?

-We plan to use the same approach worldwide, taking advantage of the fact that Oggy is a well-known brand and a proven success on kids’ TV.
+We plan to use the same approach worldwide, taking advantage of the fact that Oggy is a well-known brand.
 However, what will differ from the rest of the territories is the categories covered and launch time.